Strategies To Securing Small Business Loans

-In a world where the finance industry has developed a product to take advantage of many well-meaning entrepreneurs (i.e. “the business cash-advance”), where companies promise you funding within five days and use complicated terminology such as “factor rate” to put you in a bind, securing small business funding has become more confusing than ever.
+In a world where the finance industry has developed a product to take advantage of many well-meaning entrepreneurs (i.e. “the business cash-advance”), where companies promise you funding within five days and use complicated terminology such as “factor rate” to put you in a bind, securing small business funding by small business loans leads has become more confusing than ever.
 These business cash-advance companies often charge an interest rate of 1.30-1.40.
 Some small businesses are securing capital with a 30 to 40 percent interest rate over a 6-12 month period and no break for paying early.
 My heart goes out to entrepreneurs who unknowingly enter into these sorts of deals just to see their precious profits transferred to a financing company.

-Figure Out Creative Loan Structures for Friends, Family and Business Partners
+Figure Out Creative Loan Structures for Friends, Family, and Business Partners

 Entrepreneurs often want to ask people to invest in their business and give them equity in return.
 But in today’s economy, many people feel like equity has as much value as toilet paper.
 They really can’t do anything with it unless the company exits.
 And if the company isn’t that profitable, their annual profit share is just a fraction of their investment.